Septic Services in Murphy, TX

 Aerobic System Maintenance

 Aerobic systems are common in Murphy because conventional drain fields struggle in the clay soils.
-Per TCEQ rules (30 TAC Chapter 285), aerobic systems require a maintenance contract for the life of the system, with inspections every four months.
+TCEQ requires a maintenance contract for the life of the system, with inspections every four months.
 Collin County requires maintenance contracts to remain current at all times.
 Budget $275-$400 per year.

 Blackland Prairie Clay Challenges

 Murphy sits squarely in Blackland Prairie country, where clay content in local soils can exceed 50%.
-According to the USDA Soil Survey for Collin County, fifteen of the seventeen soil series have moderately slow to very slow permeability, accounting for 99.3% of the county's soils.
-These Hydrologic Group C and D classifications create real challenges for septic systems:
+Of the seventeen soil series in Collin County, fifteen have moderately slow to very slow permeability, accounting for 99.3% of the county's soils.
+This creates significant challenges for septic systems:

 The shrink-swell cycle: Clay minerals absorb water and expand during wet periods, then release water and contract during dry periods.
 This creates constant soil movement that stresses underground infrastructure.

 Poor drainage: Clay soils drain poorly even hours after rainfall.
-When the soil becomes saturated, drain fields can't accept wastewater, causing backup issues that persist until the soil dries out.
+When the soil becomes saturated, drain fields can't accept effluent, causing backup issues that persist until the soil dries out.

 Municipal Sewer Expansion